mclevey/CV/cv_mclevey.md

 ## Manuscripts Close to Submission

+\ind John McLevey, Mark Stoddart, and *Yixi Yang*.
+"The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."

 \ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
-"Knowledge diffusion and disciplinary boundaries: A statistical network analysis of the relationships between philosophy of science and the sciences."
-Under review at *Social Networks*.
+"Intellectual Status and disciplinary boundaries: A statistical network analysis of the relationships between philosophy of science and the sciences."

 \ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."

+# Policy Reports

+\ind Janice Aurini, John McLevey, Allyson Stokes, and Rob Gorbet.
+2017.
+"Classroom Robotics and Acquisition of 21st Century Competencies: An Action Research Study of Nine Ontario School Boards."
+Report for the Council of Ontario Directors of Education (CODE) and the Ministry of Education, Ontario.

 <!-- \ind John McLevey.
 "Interdisciplinarity and Intellectual Backbones in the Social Sciences: A Multi-National Comparison." *In Progress*   -->